Dogs can be affected by spinal conditions from the neck to the mid and lower sections of the spine.

 Unbelievable.
 You should see how happy Diamond was after his treatment.

 Four months after her last treatment, Diamond’s guardian said Diamond is still walking without any pain or trouble.
 Diamond’s guardian said she wants to spread the word about HBOT because of the dramatic difference.

 HVM is the first company to partner with Emergency & Critical Care Veterinary Hospitals.
-Sharing in the same interest of promoting animals quality of life and relieving them of their pain and suffering, HVM places the Hyperbaric Oxygen Chamber with the partnership to Veterinary Emergency and Critical Care Hospitals.
-Oxygen treatments given in the Chamber allow Veterinarians to consistently deliver the most cost-effective, yet, positive results in most challenging cases.
+Sharing in the same interest of promoting animals’ quality of life and relieving them of their pain and suffering, HVM places the Hyperbaric Oxygen Chamber in partnership with Veterinary Emergency and Critical Care Hospitals.
+Oxygen treatments given in the Chamber allow Veterinarians to deliver the most cost-effective consistently yet, positive results in the most challenging cases.